2lambda123/cisco-sto-uefi-secure-bootloader/shim-review/README.md

 -------------------------------------------------------------------------------
 What product or service is this for:
 -------------------------------------------------------------------------------
-[your text here]
+Cisco Appliances and Virtual products that are using Linux based Opererating Systems

 -------------------------------------------------------------------------------
 What's the justification that this really does need to be signed for the whole world to be able to boot it:
 -------------------------------------------------------------------------------
-[your text here]
+Customers using Cisco Virtual products that run on 3rd party servers (DELL, HP...) do not have permissions to change the UEFI db and add our keys.
+The Microsoft signed SHIM allows these products to securely run on those platforms

 -------------------------------------------------------------------------------
 Who is the primary contact for security updates, etc.
 -------------------------------------------------------------------------------
-- Name:
+- Name: Dan Osman
-- Position:
+- Position: Senior Software Engineer
-- Email address:
+- Email address: dosman@cisco.com
-- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community:

 -------------------------------------------------------------------------------
 Who is the secondary contact for security updates, etc.
 -------------------------------------------------------------------------------
-- Name:
+- Name: Peter Panburana
-- Position:
+- Position: Software Engineer
-- Email address:
+- Email address: pepanbur@cisco.com
-- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community:

 -------------------------------------------------------------------------------
 What upstream shim tag is this starting from: